 NEOGENOMICS, INC. (NASDAQ: NEO) SHAREHOLDER CLASS ACTION ALERT: Bernstein Liebhard LLP Announces that a Securities Class Action Lawsuit Has Been Filed Against NeoGenomics, Inc. (NASDAQ: NEO)

-NEW YORK, Dec.
-08, 2022 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the securities of NeoGenomics, Inc. (“NeoGenomics” or the “Company”) (NASDAQ: NEO) between February 27, 2020 and April 26, 2022, inclusive (the “Class Period”).
+NEW YORK, NY / ACCESSWIRE / December 9, 2022 / Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the securities of NeoGenomics, Inc. ("NeoGenomics" or the "Company") NEO between February 27, 2020 and April 26, 2022, inclusive (the "Class Period").
 The lawsuit was filed in the United States District Court for the Southern District of New York and alleges violations of the Securities Exchange Act of 1934.

 NeoGenomics provides cancer tests and testing services to doctors, clinics, hospitals, and pharmaceutical companies.
 Among the Company's portfolio of tests are next generation sequencing ("NGS") tests.
 NGS tests have become popular with pathologists in recent years because they can test multiple genes of a cancer simultaneously, making them more cost- effective and efficient than older legacy tests.